danrwhitcomb/tagup-interview/README.md

 - Limited understanding of the customer's use cases led me to opt for simpler, more general technolgies rather than their potentially higher-performance counterparts.
 I didn't see a need for heavy optimization in many cases.

+- Some tools may be a better fit for a real production deployments but those tools tend to also be tricky to configure and need a lot of fuss.
+To reduce complexity, I tended to opt for tools that came with batteries already installed.

 - My existing skill set: There may be better tools for the job, but learning technologies outside my existing range would take too long for a project of this scope.

 - Running on a local machine: I made tradeoffs on technologies for this demo because I wanted it to be locally runnable by others.
 There may be better suited cloud-based options, but it would have expanded complexity and limited usability of the final demo.
 Specific tradeoffs I made are discussed below.